quantlab-tutorium/tutorium-2020-2/README.md

 include a main method.

+## 12/7 Lambda and Functional Interfaces

+After a review of functional interfaces and lambda expressions in Java, today's tutorium is about Ex2 on Handout 5.

 ## 11/30 First assignment

 Today we review git, github and github classroom.
 As well as how to accept and submit the graded assignments of the course.